San Marcos Growers LogoSan Marcos Growers

 Euphorbia Red Wing PPAF ['Charam'] - This perennial forms a compact mound of blue-green foliage to 20 inches tall.
 In the late winter the developing flower stems and flower clusters turn deep red.
 In spring the copiously produced flower bracts open to a sulfur yellow which hides the foliage below.
 A stunning sight!
 Similar to the cultivar Euphorbia 'Red Martin' but is more compact and floriferous.
 Plant this plant in full sun to light shade and water only occasionally.
 Requires good drainage if receiving regular irrigation or in areas of high rainfall.
 After flowering cut back to the ground.
 Introduced by Bernard Tickner of Notcutts Ltd and marketed in the US by PlantHaven.
 Image courtesy of PlantHaven

-The information about Euphorbia Red Wing ['Charam'] displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Euphorbia Red Wing ['Charam'] that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]